wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 Poor behavior

+[Robust De-anonymization of Large Datasets][Robust De-anonymization of Large Datasets] Where releasing any user data is problamatic

 ### Windows GetVersion - compatibility

 The Windows [GetVersion API][GetVersion API] is an example where the API works as intended but the underlying mental model is flawed.